 Want to really impress your date?
 Instead of just bringing them chocolates, take them to Glacier Confection, one of the best artisan chocolateries in the state of Oklahoma.
 Here owner and master chocolate craftsman, Bill Copeland, hand makes Belgian delights that are as amazing to look at as they are to eat.
 First-time visitors are often treated to a truffle or two, after which you will wonder how you ever lived without their delectable Blood Orange & Wild Honey or the Mediterranean Sea Salt Caramel.
 True chocoholics will be interested in the rare, single origin chocolates available.

-Part of the Brady Arts District, they take part in the monthly Art Crawls on the First Friday of each month, and they’re only a short walk to Guthrie Green.
+Part of the Tulsa Arts District, they take part in the monthly Art Crawls on the First Friday of each month, and they’re only a short walk to Guthrie Green.

 111 E. Brady St., Tulsa

-Located in the heart of the Brady Arts District, this industrial square block was transformed from an old freight yard to an inviting green space.
+Located in the heart of the Tulsa Arts District, this industrial square block was transformed from an old freight yard to an inviting green space.

 Guthrie Green is a community town square to celebrate the performing arts.
 It is a source of health and wellness, ecological awareness, and joyous appreciation of the arts.
 The greatest feature of the park are the many events it hosts that are free and open to the public, such as concerts, movies, fitness classes, and markets.